iTwin/itwinjs-core/docs/presentation/Content/ContentInstancesOfSpecificClasses.md

 ### Attribute: `classes`

-Defines a single or an array of [multi schema classes](../Common-Rules/MultiSchemaClassesSpecification.md) which specify what and how the classes need to be selected to form result content.
+Defines a set of [multi schema classes](../Common-Rules/MultiSchemaClassesSpecification.md) that specify which ECClasses need to be selected to form the result.

 ```ts
 [[include:ContentInstancesOfSpecificClasses.Classes.Ruleset]]